swiftlang/swift/docs/SIL.rst

 ~~~~~~~~~
 ::

-  sil-function ::= 'sil' sil-function-name ':' sil-type '{' sil-basic-block+ '}'
+  sil-function ::= 'sil' sil-linkage? sil-function-name ':' sil-type
+                     '{' sil-basic-block+ '}'
   sil-function-name ::= '@' [A-Za-z_0-9]+

+  sil-linkage ::= 'internal'
+  sil-linkage ::= 'clang_thunk'

-SIL functions are introduced at the top level with the ``sil`` keyword.
+SIL functions are defined at the top level with the ``sil`` keyword.
 SIL
 function names are introduced with the ``@`` sigil and named by an
 alphanumeric identifier.
 This name is usually the mangled name of a Swift
 function.
 The ``sil`` syntax declares the function's name and SIL type then
 defines the body of the function inside braces.
 The declared type must be a
 function type, which may be generic.

+The ``sil`` keyword may be optionally followed by a linkage specifier.
+By
+default, SIL functions are externally visible from their enclosing module.

+- The ``internal`` specifier indicates that the function is internal to its
+  module.
+Internal functions may be freely transformed by optimizations.
+- The ``clang_thunk`` specifier indicates that the function was generated as
+  an adapter thunk to interface with a C or Objective-C declaration imported
+  from Clang.
+These are currently generated lazily and given ``linkonce_odr``
+  linkage at the LLVM level.

 Basic Blocks
 ~~~~~~~~~~~~